07/09/2021: The Lifecycle of a Community Bank

-He’s right—community banks like Seneca Savings take in deposits and distribute loans and feed into a self-sustaining micro-economy by keeping funds right here in Syracuse, NY.
+He’s right—community banks like Seneca Savings take in deposits and distribute loans and feed into a self-sustaining micro-economy by keeping funds right here in Central NY.

 The idea of “sustainability” is linked to a lot of our local activities these days—whether it’s reusing or recycling products that otherwise might be tossed out, sampling culinary delights from the local bakery or family-run diner, or choosing to buy American-made products to support our national economy.
 There are plenty of reasons why eating, dining and banking locally makes good economic sense.

 It’s all part of a symbiotic relationship that community banks have with their communities.
 Funds taken in by the community are put to productive use by lending that money back into the Syracuse economic ecosystem—to local small businesses and residents just like you.